HisayoshiMuramatsu/QDOB/README.md

 When you want to tune the hyperparameters, see the paper [1].

-[1] Hisayoshi Muramatsu, “Periodic/Aperiodic Motion Control Using Periodic/Aperiodic Separation Filter,” IEEE Transactions on Industrial Electronics, vol. 67, no. 9, pp. 7649-7658, Sep.
-2020.
+[1] Hisayoshi Muramatsu, “Quasi-periodic Disturbance Observer for Wideband Harmonic Suppression,” arXiv, Jun.
+2024.
 (https://ieeexplore.ieee.org/abstract/document/8858034)

 ## Licence